 All students are expected to report to campus on the date officially listed in the Saint Martin's University Academic Catalog.
 New students will not be admitted unless they have received official notice of acceptance from the Office of Admissions.
-Individuals can be registered as either full-time or part-time students.
-A full-time student is one carrying a minimum of 12 semester hours of academic credits.
+A full-time student is one carrying a minimum enrollment of 12 credit hours.